alexandra-pritoula/airline_passenger_satisfaction/README.md

 <!-- INSTALLATION AND SETUP -->
 ## Installation and Setup

-In order to replicate the results of this project please use the software and dependencies presented below:
+To replicate the results of this project, please use the software and dependencies presented below:

 ### Codes and Resources Used